Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear parameter descriptions.
-The description does not add any additional parameter meaning beyond the schema, so baseline 3 is appropriate.
+Schema coverage is 100%, so description does not need to explain parameters heavily.
+However, the description adds no additional meaning beyond the schema, just naming the action.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.